Vancouver home sales start 2017 below average

 The board says the number of properties that changed hands was 10.3 per cent below the 10-year sales average for the month.

-It says residential sales in Metro Vancouver totalled 1,523 last month, a 39.5-per-cent plunge from January 2016 and an 11-per cent decrease since December when 1,714 homes were sold.
+It says residential sales in Greater Vancouver totalled 1,523 in January, a 39.5-per-cent plunge from January 2016 and an 11-per cent decrease since December when 1,714 homes were sold.

 Real Estate Board of Greater Vancouver president Dan Morrison says townhome and condominium markets are more active than the market for detached homes.